Skip to content

 ...

-Search for the nearest neighbours using the following command:
+Search for the nearest neighbors using the following command:

 The dimension of input query vectors must match the vector embedding dimensions in the table, defined in schema above.